vuejs/pinia/packages/docs/ssr/nuxt.md

 - `storeToRefs()` when you need to extract individual refs from a store
 - `acceptHMRUpdate()` for [hot module replacement](../cookbook/hot-module-replacement.md)

-It also automatically imports **all stores** defined within your `stores` folder.
+It also automatically imports **all stores** defined within your `stores` folder (`app/stores` in Nuxt 4).
 It doesn't lookup for nested stores though.
 You can customize this behavior by setting the `storesDirs` option:

 ```ts
 // nuxt.config.ts